-- 1. The world did not come into being by itself, but came about as the result of a special creative act of God. - 2.
-The world was not formed by God from eternally existing matter, but rather created-that is, the material itself as well as the world as a whole (the cosmos) were called into being from nothingness by the almighty, creative word of God alone. - 3.
-The creation of the world was not momentary, but rather stepby-step, "in six days." - 4.
-Along with the visible world, that is, the world accessible to our senses, the invisible, extrasensory, spiritual world was created.
+1. The world did not come into being by itself, but came about as the result of a special creative act of God.

+2. The world was not formed by God from eternally existing matter, but rather created-that is, the material itself as well as the world as a whole (the cosmos) were called into being from nothingness by the almighty, creative word of God alone.

+3. The creation of the world was not momentary, but rather step-by-step, "in six days."

-The Hebrew word yom, translated as "day," means not only a day, but also a period, an epoch, an indeterminate space of time, a moment.
+398The Hebrew word yom, translated as "day," means not only a day, but also a period, an epoch, an indeterminate space of time, a moment.